 - High energy: Until you hit ovulation, your estrogen levels continue to rise—and so does your energy!

 - Oily skin: Didn’t we just mention glowing skin?
-Well, once you’re done ovulating, your progesterone levels will start to rise and make your skin prone to Clinical and Experimental Dermatology “The menstrual cycle and the skin” View Source and—sorry!—zits.
+Well, once you’re done ovulating, your progesterone levels will start to rise and make your skin prone to bacterial growth Clinical and Experimental Dermatology “The menstrual cycle and the skin” View Source and—sorry!—zits.

 - Decreasing energy levels: Your menstrual cycle is coming to an end, and so is your energy boost.
 It’s not uncommon to feel sluggish, tired, or unmotivated while your estrogen and progesterone levels fall.